muneer78/muneer78.github.io/_posts/2020-11-13-joe-biden-is-right-for-america-to-heal-we-must-find-common-ground-with-trump-supporters.md

 ---
-tags: politics,  great lines
+date: 2020-11-13
-title: "Joe Biden Is Right: For America to Heal, We Must Find Common Ground With Trump Supporters"
+title: Joe Biden Is Right.
+For America To Heal We Must Find Common Ground With Trump Supporters
+tags: current-events, great-lines
 ---